parakeet-nest/go-web-app-demo/README.md

 The Golang application is using a Redis database
 1. Add a redis service with "redis-server" as name to the compose file.
     - The redis service is listening on the default port
+    - The data files are stored in the /data directory
+    - Map a volume on this directory
 2. Add a webapp service
     - The webapp service uses an environment variable (REDIS_URL)  to connect to the "redis-server" service
     - To set the value of REDIS_URL, use only the name of the redis service and the default redis port
+    - The webapp service uses these two environment variables: MESSAGE and TITLE
     - The webapp service is listening on the 8080 HTTP port
     - the webapp service depends on the redis-server service